swaptacular/swpt-k8s-config/README.md

 ## Delete the unencrypted secrets from your machine (optional)

-It is **strongly recommended** that you delete the unencrypted secrets from the `simple-git-server/secret-files` directory on your machine.
+Once you have successfully bootstrapped your Kubernetes cluster, it is **strongly recommended** that you delete the unencrypted secrets from the `simple-git-server/secret-files` directory on your machine.
 To do so, run the following command:

 ``` console
 $ cd simple-git-server